 Recommended tool: Microsoft Planner

-Daily organisation for an employee
+Daily organization for an employee

 Recommended tool: Microsoft To Do